 But it was these Brooklyn, Queens, Bronx and Staten island Democrats who were really fighting for Jeremiah T. Mahoney, and they were all political lieutenants of long standing of James A. Farley.
-Which explains why the Postmaster General had to go through the motions, despite the known fact that his chief
+Which explains why the Postmaster General had to go through the motions, despite the known fact that his chief was really for LaGuardia.

 The bad setbacks which John L. Lewis took in the Detroit, Akron and Canton elections were no blow to the White House.
-The President Underlying this is the fact that had shown several times that he resented Lewis' assumption that the ave lost their meaning, as far as | C. I. O. had re-elected Roosevelt, se words meant anything to voters and was therefore entitled to a break.
+The President had shown several times that he resented Lewis' assumption that the C. I. O. had re-elected Roosevelt, and was therefore entitled to a t just a few years back.
+Old-time | break.
 The President has no sympathy with the idea of any powerful bloc in politics unless he and his friends can control the bloc.

-Most observers and politicians had suspected that Lewis and the emocratic label, which yet re- C. I. O. were overrating their political strength.
-They regard these elections as proof they were right. @ Bell Syndicate.
-WNU Service.
+Most observers and politicians had suspected that Lewis and the C. I. O. were overrating their political strength.
+They regard these elections as proof they were right.

+@ Bell Syndicate, WNU Service.